ReVanced-Extended-Community/Community-Guides/community-wiki/ytm-troubleshooting.md

  > [!IMPORTANT]
  >
- > Do not enable the "Spoof streaming data" and "Spoof client" toggles simultaneously.
+ > Do not have the "Spoof streaming data" and "Spoof client" toggles enabled simultaneously.